 Inspired by “Homemade Upgrade: Fried Chicken,” Women’s Health, July-August 2014

-For a casual snack, serve it with corn chips (blue or sweet potato are good choices).
+For a casual snack, serve this dip with corn chips (blue or sweet potato are good choices).
 To create an easy, elegant canapé, spread the dip on nut or rice crackers and add a slice of fresh, ripe tomato on top.
 But wait — there’s more!
 Toss it with pasta and sauteéd vegetables for a quick meal, or use it as a sandwich spread or to add flavor to soft tacos.

 Tools: